joeeliang/prisoners-dilemma/README.md

 **Introduction**
 ---------------

-This project simulates a Prisoners Dilemma game between different bots, each with its own strategy.
+This project simulates a Prisoner's Dilemma game between different bots, each with its own strategy.
 The goal is to observe how different strategies interact with each other and which ones emerge as the most successful.

 **How to Participate**
 ----------------------

-1. **Create a new bot**: Add a new bot to the `bots` list in the `main` function.
-Give your bot a unique name and define its strategy as a function that takes a list of tuples (representing the game history) and returns either 'cooperate' or 'defect'.
+1. **Create a new bot**: Define your bot's strategy as a function that takes a list of tuples (representing the game history) and returns either 'cooperate' or 'defect'.
+2. Add your new bot to the `bots` list in the `main` function.
+Give your bot a unique name!
-2. **Run the simulation**: Run the `main` function to simulate the game between all bots, including yours.
+3. **Run the simulation**: Run the `main` function to simulate the game between all bots, including yours.
-3. **Review the results**: Check the `round_robin_results.csv` file to see how your bot performed against other bots.
-The file contains a matrix showing the scores for each matchup.
+4. **Review the results**: Check the `round_robin_results.csv` file to see how your bot performed against other bots in a matrix format.
+The `final_results.csv` shows a sum of all points.

 **Example Bot Strategies**
 ---------------------------